Quick Overview of Everest Base Camp Trekking Facts

 - Reaching the Kalapatthar and witnessing the first ray of light hitting the top of Everest.

 How long is the Everest base camp trek?

 For many beginner trekkers who have just started planning of Everest base camp trek, they have the question; How long does it take to trek Everest Base Camp?
 The standard Everest base camp trekking usually lasts for 12 to 14 days.
 However, the trekking length can be extended or shortened based on the package and the cost you have paid for it.
-You can also shorten the journey through trekking and then fly back from Everest Base Camp.
+You can also shorten the journey by trekking and then fly back from Everest Base Camp.
 With this kind of package, you will not miss the fun of trekking to the most splendid place on earth.
-If you have an even shorter time than you can also go for one day Everest base camp helicopter tour but this kind of trip adds on extra expense than standard Everest base camp trekking.
+If you have an even shorter time then you can also go for one day Everest base camp helicopter tour but this kind of trip adds on extra expense than standard Everest base camp trekking.

 Trekkers taking a break after a long hike